abhi-singh07/TravelGenie/README.md

 - **Budget**: Total budget available for the trip.
 - **Traveler Count**: Number of travelers.
 - **City Count**: Number of cities the user wants to visit within the country.
+- **User Preference**: Any specifc type of interest like temples, mountains, beaches etc.

 These values are used to construct a detailed context prompt for a **Gemini-based LLM**, which generates a structured **JSON output**.